-- 1. There must be two AC sources in which a single contingency cannot de-energize both the primary and back-up station services.
+- 1. There must be two AC sources such that a single contingency cannot de-energize both the primary and back-up station services.
 An automatic throw-over switch with an auxiliary contact for SCADA alarm is required to provide notification of loss of primary station service. - 2.
 Loads are generally categorized by electrical size in determining the appropriate supply voltage.
 Typical voltages would be 480Y/277V, 208Y/120V, and 240/120V. - 3.
 Distribution lines shall not be used as a primary source. - 4.
 Station service transformers shall be protected by surge arresters. - 5.
-Emergency generators may be required where black start capability is required.

-- 6. Due to the large auxiliary loads in 765kV and large EHV stations, multiple station service load centers may be required.
+Emergency generators may be required where black start capability is required. - 6.
+Due to the large distances and auxiliary loads in 765kV and large EHV stations, multiple station service load centers may be required.
 The relay protective scheme must be selective and remove from service only the faulted station service transformer. - 7.
-All station service transformers shall have high side overcurrent protection (via a fuse or a bus protection scheme if the transformer is solidly connected to the bus). - 8.
+All station service transformers shall have high side overcurrent protection (via a fuse or a bus protection scheme if the transformer is tapped to the bus). - 8.
 Transfer switches may be installed internal or external to their associated switchboards, however, if they are located externally, they shall be located adjacent to the switchboard to minimize the exposure of the single set of cables supplying the switchboard.
 For large electrical loads, such as a power transformer with oil pumps, dedicated transfer switches would be located at the power apparatus with primary and alternate power supplies.
 Electrical separation is required for this application and physical separation via separate cables at a minimum is required for the supplies routed to the switch. - 9.
 All devices connected to the AC station service system must be capable of operating continuously and properly without malfunction or overheating in the voltage range specified by the designer of the system. - 10.
 AC station service system components must be installed in accordance with manufacturer's instructions and applicable industry standards. - 11.
 All AC primary and backup station service supplies shall be adequately monitored and alarmed, for all voltage levels and sources, to assure that improper operation and abnormal conditions are reported for immediate corrective action. - 12.
 AC station service systems shall be physically arranged to facilitate safe and effective inspection and maintenance. - 13.
 Critical transmission facilities shall be provided with emergency engine-generator sets sized to carry essential loads considering a reasonable diversity factor, when alternate reliable sources are not available.
+Essential loads are loads required to maintain normal operation of the station and the loads required to bring a station back online after a period of blackout.
 If not, facilities shall be available for prompt connection of emergency generation.
 Remoteness of the location, adversity of weather conditions, refueling cycles, etc. must be considered in determining required fuel capacity.

-Specification for AC Station Service
+Requirements for AC Station Service